Long-Term Care Annuity Products

 Access to benefits are triggered like long-term care insurance (when you have Cognitive Impairment or need help with Two out of the Six Activities of Daily Living).

-Key Takeaway: A Long-Term Care Annuity is a financial product that combines a deferred annuity with long-term care coverage, offering significant leverage on your investment, typically doubling or tripling your premium into a pool of LTC benefits.
-Benefits are triggered by qualifying health conditions, and can sometimes extend for unlimited durations.
+Key Takeaway: A Long-Term Care Annuity combines a deferred annuity with long-term care coverage, offering significant leverage on your investment, typically doubling or tripling your premium into a pool of LTC benefits.
+Benefits are triggered by qualifying health conditions, and some plans provide care for unlimited durations.

 Funding Long-Term Care Annuities